 Members of the public can watch the proceedings of Council Meetings live as well as view past meetings via the Council Meeting livestream and webcasting page.

 COUNCIL MEETING DATES 2020

-From June to August 2020, Council Meetings will typically be held monthly on the second Monday of each month at the Cloister Function Rooms, St Patrick's Cathedral, 1 Marist Place, Parramatta (venue subject to change).
+Council Meetings will typically be held on the second and fourth Monday of each month at the Cloister Function Rooms, St Patrick's Cathedral, 1 Marist Place, Parramatta commencing at 6:30pm.